 - Format (cash or LoC)

-- Bank details (if cash) – this must match the bank details we have on recorded for you
+- Bank details (if cash) – this must match the bank details we have on record for you

 - LoC ID (if LoC)

-If you haven’t registered with EMRS previously and wish to request the return of Credit Cover please contact the Service Desk:
+If you haven’t registered with My EMRS previously and wish to request the return of Credit Cover please contact our Service Desk:

-- If Credit Cover is lodged in Cash, please request and complete a Cash Credit Cover Return form.
+- For Cash Credit Cover, request and complete a Cash Credit Cover Return form.

-- If Credit Cover is lodged by LoC, please email your request to confirm the CMU ID, Amount, auction and LoC ID.
+- For LoC Credit Cover, email your request with CMU ID, amount, auction and LoC number.

-Please do not ask your bank to amend or cancel a LoC before you have received authorisation from EMRS as these will be rejected.
+Do not ask your bank to amend or cancel a LoC before receiving authorisation from us, as it will be rejected.

 2. Registration